FACILITIES, SERVICES, & IT

 Many of us are well on the path to crook backs, necks, and shoulders caused by repetitious desk work, so at Crawford PhD we encourage a 'culture of stretch' that gets people up from their desks, away from their computers, and out of their offices.
 So, working on the principle that individual effort is generally not as effective and motivating as group effort, we have a Stretchy Gym that emboldens people to stretch in public.
 It's a pretty daring concept, but we're like that at Crawford PhD.

-The Stretchy Gym is locoated in Room 1.45 on Level 1 of the Crawford Building, near the Weston Theatre (the old Student Services Office desk) comprising yoga mats, body balls, foam rollers, and resistance tubing.
+The Stretchy Gym is located in the Chauffer's Cottage and comprises yoga mats, body balls, foam rollers, and resistance tubing.
 There is only one rule: You must remove your shoes before using the gym.
 But once you've done that, you can go nuts.
 Importantly, we don't have weights: firstly, we see it as too much of a risk management thing, but more significantly, the Stretchy Gym is not about exercise, it's not about building muscle, and it's not even about flexibility, really (although flexibility can a good thing).
 Instead, it's about stretch.

 We encourage you to find 'stretchy buddies', because it's true that you can feel like bit of a dork when you're standing around in your socks pulling on a giant rubber band.
 But if you have a partner to stretch with, then you are more likely to use the Stretchy Gym.
 Feel free also to post a notice in our ANU Crawford PhD Facebook group along the lines of, 'Me and Pat are going to stretch at 3 pm -- feel free to join us'.